 - Delhi Villages

-The development of these villages has only received cursory attention when compared to the urban areas.
-They seem confined in cramped and unhealthy pockets by the Lal Dora (Red Line), both literally and figuratively, which has reduced them to living in inhuman conditions lacking in basic civic services.
-They have been deprived of the most fundamental requirements like water, power, sewerage, waste management etc. An expectation of a reasonable investment to help them live a decent life has been thwarted.
+It's ironic that our national capital Delhi, which is often termed as a world-class metro, still has more 360 under-developed villages in it.
+The development of these villages has received cursory attention compared to urban areas.
+People inhabiting them seem confined in cramped and unhealthy pockets by the Lal Dora (Red Line), both literally and figuratively, which has reduced them to living in inhuman conditions lacking in basic civic services such as water, power, healthcare and good education.
 What is even more alarming is that these villages are not under any ward or rural panchayat, which leaves the fate of the villagers in a pitiful state.